-Arrow Academic courses are designed as an academic step up for middle school and high school level classes.
-Each class description will have an estimated homework load, which is assuming an on level grade student.
+Arrow Upper Academy (6-12th grade) courses are designed as an academic step up for middle school and high school level classes.
+Each class description will have an estimated homework load, which assumes the student is capable of working on grade level.
 Students are required to complete the homework and participate in class and may face removal from a particular class if they are consistently below a 70%.
 Please consult the class descriptions and prayerfully consider the requirements of each class before enrolling.

-Q: Do teachers provide tests in the Arrow & Arrow Academics classes?
+Q: Do teachers provide tests in the Arrow Lower Academy & Arrow Upper Academy classes?

-A: While there are no tests or grades given on Fridays, some academic classes do provide take-home tests for parents to administer if they choose.
+A: While no tests or grades are given in Lower Academy classes, some academic classes provide optional take-home tests for parents to administer, if they choose.

 Upper Academy classes will provide tests and grades for all high school classes and some middle school classes.